skyizwhite/hsx/README.md

 With the `hsx` macro, you can construct HTML using S-expressions.

+The role of the `hsx` macro is to detect symbols of built-in elements and import the corresponding functions on demand.
+It is not needed when invoking user components defined with the `defcomp` macro.

 The property list (inline form is also available) following the element name is interpreted as attributes, while the remaining elements are interpreted as child elements.

 When a property is given a boolean value: